Monitoring Aurora Limitless databases with Database Insights - Amazon CloudWatch

 Monitoring Aurora Limitless databases with Database Insights

-Database Insights supports monitoring Aurora PostgreSQL Limitless Databases at the instance level.
-Currently, you can view Aurora PostgreSQL Limitless Databases only in the Database Instance Dashboard, not in the Fleet Health Dashboard.
+Database Insights supports monitoring Aurora PostgreSQL Limitless Databases at both the fleet and instance levels.
+Your Aurora PostgreSQL Limitless Databases are discoverable in both the Database Instance Dashboard and the Fleet Health Dashboard.

 Aurora PostgreSQL Limitless Databases use shard groups.
 Each shard group consists of multiple database instances that work together to process distributed workloads.
 Database Insights helps you understand the load distribution among the instances within a shard group.

-Database Insights provides monitoring at both the shard group level and for individual instances within the group.
-Database Insights provides a new dashboard per shard group where you can see database load distributed across the instances in the shard group.
+In the Fleet Health Dashboard, Database Insights provides monitoring of your Limitless shard groups together with the rest of databases that make up your database fleets.
+You can get an opinionated view of health and DBLoad utlilization for your Limitless shard groups in the same way you do for other databases in the fleet.
+In the Instance Dashboard, Database Insights provides monitoring at both the shard group level and for individual instances within the group.
+Database Insights provides a new view per shard group where you can see database load distributed across the instances in the shard group.
 From there, you can navigate to the specific instance dashboard within a shard group.

 Available features for Aurora Limitless